Tobacco Growing Guide · Nicotiana tabacum & rustica

 Frequently Asked Questions

-What is the easiest tobacco to grow from seed for a beginner?
+Which tobacco is easiest to grow from seed for a beginner?

-Can I grow tobacco in a cold climate (UK, Germany, Northern Europe)?
+Can I grow tobacco in a cold climate — UK, Germany, Northern Europe, Zone 5?

 Yes.
-Virginia and Burley will grow in USDA Zone 5–6 (most of Central Europe and southern UK) with a long indoor start (March) and protection from late frosts.
-Nicotiana rustica is the best choice for colder areas — it can even handle Zone 4 and has a shorter growing season than tabacum varieties.
-Oriental types prefer warmer summers and are less suitable above Zone 6.
+Virginia and Burley grow in USDA Zone 5–6 with an indoor start in March and protection from late frosts.
+Nicotiana rustica is the best choice for colder areas — it tolerates Zone 4 and has a shorter growing season than tabacum types.
+Oriental varieties prefer warmer summers and are less reliable above Zone 6.

-What is Nicotiana rustica (Mapacho) and how is it different?
+What is the difference between Nicotiana rustica and Nicotiana tabacum?

-Do you have seeds for specific pipe tobacco blends like Latakia or Perique?
+Do you have seeds for specific pipe tobacco types like Latakia or Perique?